jnaughton42/Temperature-Conversion/README.md

-# Temperature-Conversion
+# Temperature Conversion
-Simple program for temperature conversion using polymorphism, assignment for Programming in Python (Work in Progress)
+Temperature conversion using polymorphism, assignment for Programming in Python (Work in Progress)

+## Future Additions

+- GUI
+- Kelvin?